-The General Resolution requires or permits investments of moneys in each Fund and Account, consistent with the required uses of such moneys, in Investment Obligations.
-See EXHIBIT I -, "GLOSSARY OF CERTAIN DEFINED TERMS FROM THE GENERAL AND 2005 SERIES RESOLUTIONS," for the definition of the term "Investment Obligations."
+The General Resolution requires or permits investments of moneys (including moneys comprising temporary liquidity surpluses) in each Fund and Account, consistent with the required uses of such moneys, in Investment Obligations.
+See EXHIBIT II -, "GLOSSARY OF CERTAIN DEFINED TERMS FROM THE GENERAL AND 2006 SERIES RESOLUTIONS," for the definition of the term "Investment Obligations."